Dedine-Mukabucyana/playing-around-with-APIs/README.md

 **Domain**: http://mukabucyanaservice.tech
 	##  About This Project
-Market Compare is a simple web application that allows users to search for food products and compare prices across 5 major markets in Kigali; the app helps shoppers save money by showing which market has the lowest prices.
+-Market Compare is a simple web application that allows users to search for food products and compare prices across 5 major markets in Kigali; the app helps shoppers save money by showing which market has the lowest prices.
 	##  Feature
- **Search Products**: Type any food item (milk, bread, rice, etc.) and get results **Price Comparison**: Compare prices across 5 Kigali markets like City market, Nyabugogo, Kimironko, Nyamirambo, Remera markets
+-**Search Products**: Type any food item (milk, bread, rice, etc.) and get results -**Price Comparison**: Compare prices across 5 Kigali markets like City market, Nyabugogo, Kimironko, Nyamirambo, Remera markets
- **Best Price Highlight**:The cheapest option is highlighted in green **Quick Search Buttons**:click search for common items **Search Statistics**: Track how many searches you've done and money saved **Dark Mode**: Switch between light and dark themes **Mobile Friendly**: Works on phones, tablets, and computers
+-**Best Price Highlight**:The cheapest option is highlighted in green -**Quick Search Buttons**:click search for common items -**Search Statistics**: Track how many searches you've done and money saved -**Dark Mode**: Switch between light and dark themes -**Mobile Friendly**: Works on phones, tablets, and computers
 	##  How to Use Locally
 ### Requirements
 - A web browser (Chrome, Firefox, Safari, or Edge)